The great northern adventure

 Day 1 - Airport collection - (Chiang Mai Motorcycle Tours)

-As you arrive at Suvarnabhumi Airport in Bangkok we will be there to greet you and will book you into our favorite resort just in Jomtien.
+As you arrive at Suvarnabhumi Airport in Bangkok we will be there to greet you and will book you into our favourite resort just in Jomtien.
 Time permitting we will organise a bike briefing (Paperwork) and introduction to your bike

 Day 2 - On the road to Nakhon Sawon (329kms)